 Goa or Kerala- Choice between Parties & Nightlife or a laid back vacation

-Situated in the west coast of India, Goa is known to be the Party Capital for the vibrant nightlife.
+Situated on the west coast of India, Goa is known to be the Party Capital for vibrant nightlife.
 Goa is the heart of party lovers in India.
 It is as if life starts in Goa after the sunsets in the evening.
-The music, thousands of bars, dizzy neon lights, and great food are the part of Goa.
-Goa offers all kinds of parties to its visitors; ranging from quite party surroundings to crazy ones.
-Goa is also known for its churches, beaches, cuisines and forts; where one can feel the effect of Portugal colonization.
+The music, thousands of bars, dizzy neon lights, and great food are part of Goa.
+Goa offers all kinds of parties to its visitors; ranging from quiet party surroundings to crazy ones.
+Goa is also known for its churches, beaches, cuisines, and forts; where one can feel the effect of Portugal’s colonization.

-Situated in southern India, Kerala is known to be God’s Own Country for its beautiful tourist destinations, rich cultural, traditional and religious values.
+Situated in southern India, Kerala is known to be God’s Own Country for its beautiful tourist destinations, rich cultural, traditional, and religious values.
+Kerala nightlife is not happening barring Kathakali performances.
 This destination is perfect for nature lovers, who just want to indulge in the beauty of nature.
 Kerala has a variety of places to visit which include both rural and urban destinations.
-The picturesque landscapes, festivals, backwaters, traditional art forms, Ayurveda and temples are part of Kerala.
+The picturesque landscapes, festivals, backwaters, traditional art forms, Ayurveda, and temples are part of Kerala.